 For a while now, I’ve been wanting to try a more eco-friendly alternative to the washing gel and fabric conditioner I’d been using for years.
 So I was delighted when the folks at ecoegg offered to send me their laundry egg to review.
-I wasn’t asked to write a full blog review but I thought it might be useful for people so here we go…
+I wasn’t asked to write a full blog review but I thought it might be useful for people.
+So here is my ecoegg review 🙂

 Now I have not, to date, been the most eco-minded person in the world so I’m certainly not about to start preaching or anything.
 However, I am really trying to make some small changes.
 It’s easy to think there’s no point when so many huge corporations and even governments appear not to give a monkeys.
 But even the tiniest changes by individuals can have an impact.
 Maybe a post for another time 😀